Efeitos do fumo na pele: do envelhecimento à doença

 One more reason to quit

 Voltar ao conteúdoSmoking is bad for your skin, but quitting can cause its appearance to improve.
-Blood flow recovers, meaning the skin receives the oxygen and nutrients it requires, leading to a healthier looking complexion.
+Blood flow recovers, meaning your skin receives the oxygen and nutrients it requires, leading to a healthier looking complexion.
 The stains found on fingers and nails may also disappear and teeth may look whiter.

 Escolhas do paciente para Fumar e vaporizar